aybdee/aybdee.github.io/content/posts/simulatingcircuits.md

 but I'm a Computer Engineering major

-For a while i've been a having lot of classes on circuit theory(I find it unnecesarily complex and annoying beyond reason -_-) but one cool thing i've noticed during classes is that an electrical circuits are a pretty fascinating system with lots of simple rules that scale to form interesting patterns.
-Also, most of moving pieces involved are very clearly  defined and for most of circuit analysis we usually focus on ideals so there's very little undefined behaviour
+For a while i've been a having lot of classes on circuit theory(I find it unnecesarily complex and annoying beyond reason -_-) but one cool thing i've noticed during class is that electrical circuits are a pretty fascinating system with lots of simple rules that scale to form interesting patterns.
+Also, most of the moving pieces involved are very clearly  defined and for most of circuit analysis we usually focus on ideals so there's very little undefined behaviour
 (DISCLAIMER - this doesn't mean by any chance that I enjoy the subject in anyway (I hope circuit theory burns 😠))